mekanix/meka.rs/_posts/2015-01-01-ccc-summary.md

 English are not really tight.
 It's not about racism, it's just that there's a huge chance that black guy is actually from USA and can understand you.
 Of course, we decided to take German classes once we get home.
-Ideally, knowing English, German, Spanish and Chinese, your prepared for the world.
+Ideally, knowing English, German, Spanish and Chinese, you're prepared for the world.
 We'll see how good we'll become at learning new languages, but hey, I learn new programming languages once a year.
 What's a new spoken language compared to that. :o) We're preparing for the flight home, as tomorrow morning we're